leovxyz/cmd/README.md

 2. Click the "⌘K" button or use the keyboard shortcut to open the command menu
 3. Type to search for countries in real-time
 4. Use arrow keys to navigate through the list
-5. Press Enter or click on a country to view its details
+5. Press Enter or click on a country to view its details in a custom modal

 ## Performance Optimization

 - Implements efficient DOM updates to minimize repaints and reflows
 - Uses ResizeObserver for responsive UI adjustments
+- Employs event delegation for improved performance

+## Custom Modal

+- Displays country information in a custom-styled modal
+- Closes on button click, overlay click, or Escape key press
+- Ensures only one modal is active at a time

+## Accessibility

+- Keyboard navigation support throughout the application
+- Visual feedback for hovered and selected items

 ## License